AlJ95/runpod-container/README.md

 # AI Inference Server for RunPod

 Multi-Model AI Inference Server designed to run on RunPod with multiple RTX GPUs.
+This server provides:
+- LLM (vLLM)
+- STT (Faster-Whisper *oder* Moonshine)
+- TTS (CosyVoice *oder* VibeVoice)

-This server provides LLM (vLLM), STT (Faster-Whisper), and future TTS (VibeVoice) services in a single Docker container.
+All services run in a single Docker container.

 ## Features